kikito/kiki.to/source/blog/2014-03-22-operations.html.md

 ## Conclusions

 * Don't get me wrong: I still hate ops.
 I just don't hate it *all the time*.
 * I'm pretty sure that will never be an operations person.
-But I can handle myself in certain situations.
+But I can defend myself in certain situations.
 * I have respect Ops (the tasks and the guys) more than I do when I started.
 So that's good.
 * Sometimes, you will be happier not knowing what you are really thinking.